frequently asked questions

 Although Grand Prix Equine concentrates on the needs of the sport horse, we offer a full range of services to maintain horses of all disciplines in peak condition.

-All of our providers assist with emergency coverage during nights and weekends.
+All of our providers, along with our intern veterinarian, assist with emergency coverage during nights and weekends.

 We offer many advanced diagnostic modalities and treatments for lameness conditions.
-These include digital radiography, ultrasound, inertial sensors for objective gait assessment (aka the Lameness Locator), shockwave, regenerative laser therapy, platelet rich plasma, stem cells, Noltrex (polyacrilamide gel), and Pro-Stride (autologous protein solution/IRAP) joint therapies.
+These include digital radiography, ultrasound, inertial sensors for objective gait assessment (aka the Equinosis), shockwave therapy, laser therapy, platelet rich plasma, stem cell treatment, Noltrex and Arthramid (polyacrilamide gel), Pro-Stride (autologous protein solution/IRAP), and A2M (Alpha-2 macroglobulin) joint therapies.

 Do you have a central facility?

 All of our services are provided where the horses live.
 Our doctors are outfitted with a mobile equine ambulatory clinic.
 We perform endoscopy, sports medicine procedures, and minor surgery (laceration repair, mass removal, cryotherapy and castrations) all on your farm.